Michael Ignatieff: Post-political career

 In mid-2011, following his electoral defeat, Ignatieff became a senior resident with the University of Toronto's Massey College, where he taught courses in law and political science for the Munk School of Global Affairs, the School of Public Policy and Governance, and the Faculty of Law.
 In January 2013, Ignatieff rejoined the Harvard Kennedy School and divided his time between Toronto and Cambridge, Massachusetts.
 The next year, Ignatieff returned to Harvard full-time, and left the University of Toronto, to become Edward R. Murrow Chair of Press, Politics and Public Policy at the Harvard Kennedy School effective July 1, 2014.
+Ignatieff was appointed Cleveringa Professor of law, freedom and responsibility at Leiden University for the academic years 2013–2014.

 In 2013, Ignatieff published a book about his political career called Fire and Ashes: Success and Failure in Politics.
 The British reviewer David Runciman commented in a book review, "for a clear-eyed, sharply observed, mordant but ultimately hopeful account of contemporary politics this memoir is hard to beat.
 After his defeat, a friend tries to comfort him by telling him that at least he'll get a book out of it.
 Ignatieff reacts with understandable fury.
 He didn't go into politics and through all that followed just to write a book.
 Still, it's some book."